JoepVanlier/Hackey-Patterns/README.md

 ### Install SWS extensions
 Hackey Patterns require the SWS extensions for REAPER, which can be found here: `http://www.sws-extension.org/`

+## Notes
+While not ideal, Hackey Patterns stores the pattern pool at a time point late in the project.
+You can add items to the pool here, or just place them in the project area itself.

 ## Usage
 Hackey Patterns provides an alternative to the sequencer (arrange view) in REAPER.
 Modelled after Jeskola Buzz, it indexes MIDI items as patterns.
 Once copied to the pool (this happens automatically) these patterns can be placed.
 Placing the pattern generates pooled copies.